 - Background apps and processes: Things like backups, updates, games, antiviruses and firewalls can all slow the speed down.

 - Using a private virtual network (VPN): The speed tested will be limited to that of the VPN.

 - As to your operating system, its performance can vary depending on the version you’re running and if it’s up to date.

 The website you visit slows down network performance

 Some slowdowns may be caused by the website being used to run the speed test, depending on:

-- The amount of traffic on one website at one time (not necessarily from your home).
+- The amount of traffic on one website at the same time (not necessarily from your home)